 Visit the KALPA GUIDE for more info.
 Search for Teachers,Topics, Koans, or a File Type.
 Consider the adventure of searching using a Tag.
 Check out our selected topics in the dropdowns from the menu bar (to get you started.)

 When you search by koans, the full text for the koan and reference to the lineage teacher and koan collection will appear above the search results.
 (This feature is updating continuously, under construction.)

 Featured KALPA Files & Archives are linked above or below the images.

 Koan practice is at heart a practice of intimacy with life itself.
-For over twelve centuries, koans have drawn seekers bearing urgent questions of life, death, beauty, and becoming.
-The tradition began as a way of carrying the discoveries of those willing to enter these questions together, and evolved into a vivid lineage of awakening encounters still echoing centuries and continents away.
+For over twelve centuries, koans have drawn people bearing urgent inquiries of life, death, beauty, and becoming.
+The tradition began as a way of carrying the discoveries of those willing to enter these questions together, and evolved into a vivid lineage of awakening encounters, still echoing centuries and continents away.